punituee/getMeSubtitles/README.md

 Uses beautifulsoup to parse the webpage
 Uses levenshtein distance to get the closest match with the movie title and substitle's file name

+Note: I developed this project for personal use, and as a learning exercise.
+I acknowledge that websites need visitors for revenue and bots like this should be used only in dire circumstances.

 ## License